Lebanese resume protests demanding end to political vacuum - The Observers - France 24

 Many Lebanese have lost their jobs or seen their salaries reduced by half in recent months.

-Even as banks cap withdrawals, the value of the Lebanese pound to the US dollar has fallen by almost 40 percent on the parallel exchange market.
+Even as banks cap withdrawals, the value of the Lebanese pound to the US dollar has fallen by almost half on the parallel exchange market.

+A 75-year-old who refused to give his name said he was protesting against the "mafia gangs" in power.

+"To humiliate the Lebanese people, they formed mafia gangs with the banks and took out all the dollars," he claimed.

 There were demonstrations on Tuesday in the provinces too, including second city Tripoli and the southeastern town of Hasbayya, Lebanese television channels showed.